ArgonBeryllium/shitrndr/readme.md

 # Superbly Horrible, Inefficient & Tiresome Rendering Difficulty Reliever
-... or **shitrndr** for short, is a header intended to make the proccess of writing simple SDL2-based graphical applications quicker and slightly less tedious.
+...or **shitrndr** for short, is a boilerplate header for single-window SDL2 applications.

 It provides an SDL_Window* and SDL_Renderer* created using the provided parameters, as well as a **render loop**, **input manager** and **event handling**.
+It also provides a simple way to handle rendering at a set resolution in a re-scalable window, in the form of a *pixScale* and *lockType*s.

 ## Setup
 As mentioned before, shitrndr is a **header**.
 That's it.